Applethal/Neh_flowshop/README.md

 [The Neh heuristic by Nawaz et al., 1983](https://www.sciencedirect.com/science/article/abs/pii/0305048383900889) is dubbed as an effective greedy heuristic algorithm for flow shop problems.

-Naturally, for a flowshop problem, the search space is bounded up to \( n! \) jobs.
+Naturally, for a flowshop problem, the search space is bounded up to \( n!^m \) jobs.
 The heuristic reduces this space by:

 \
 $\ \frac{\text{Number of generated permutations}}{n!} $